5.2: Oxygen-Binding Proteins and Allosterism

 Is the Hill equation still useful?

-This Hill equation with the Hill coefficient n that is empirically determined to obtain the best fit to the binding data might seems a bit contrived (especially after seeing the more mechanistically and chemically intuitive MWC equation described below).
+The Hill equation with the Hill coefficient n that is empirically determined to obtain the best fit to the binding data might seem a bit contrived (especially after seeing the more mechanistically and chemically intuitive MWC equation described below).
 Is it useful in any other circumstance?
-Indeed it is and it is used often in modeling more complex interconnected binding and kinetic pathways that show similar "exquisite" sensitivity to concentrations and resulting sigmoidal binding and kinetic plots.
+Yes It is used often in modeling more complex interconnected binding and kinetic pathways that show similar "exquisite" sensitivity to concentrations and resulting sigmoidal binding and kinetic plots.
 We will see its use in Chapter 30.13 when we model protein kinases that regulate the cell cycle!

 Use the sliders in the interactive graph below to explore the effect of changes in KD and n on fractional saturation.

-The Hill equation for hemoglobin gives sigmoidal dioxygen binding curve that fit the actual binding data.
+The Hill equation for hemoglobin gives a sigmoidal dioxygen binding curve that fits the actual binding data.

 MWC Symmetry Model